-Whatever is causing your dog’s chronic inflammation, turmeric can help.
-Studies have found it to be particularly effective in reducing arthritic pain.
+Whatever is causing your furry friend's chronic inflammation, turmeric can help.
+Studies have found it to be particularly effective in reducing arthritic or joint pain.
 However, it is equally useful for digestive problems, kidney disease, allergies, dental problems, and even cancer.

-For arthritis, turmeric is even more effective than many of the best prescription medications.
-One study found that it worked just as well as ibuprofen, but induced none of the gastrointestinal side effects.
+For arthritis, turmeric is more effective than many of the best prescription medications.
+A study found that it worked just as well as ibuprofen, but induced none of the gastrointestinal side effects.

 When you fail to treat chronic inflammation, whatever its underlying cause, your dog suffers from discomfort for weeks — or even months or years.
 In addition, minor problems gradually become more serious.
 For instance, a bladder infection can turn into bladder cancer; inflammation in joints can become joint degeneration.
 Turmeric can prevent these transitions.

 There are yet other reasons why your dog may be experiencing pain.
-If you are unable to treat these conditions directly, your dog may need to take pills to cope with the discomfort, and there is always danger that he could suffer a bad reaction to the medication.
+If you are unable to treat these conditions directly, your dog may need to take pills to cope with the discomfort and there is always a risk that he could suffer a bad reaction to the medication.
 Turmeric often controls pain just as well — without any of the side effects.

-Turmeric can both protect your dog from cancer (by stopping precancerous cells from becoming cancerous) and prevent current cancer cells from multiplying.
+Turmeric can protect your dog from cancer, by stopping precancerous cells from becoming cancerous and preventing current cancer cells from multiplying.
 It can even kill existing cancer cells, reducing the size of tumors.
 Many holistic vets prescribe turmeric in addition to traditional medications to treat cancer for this very reason.

-Turmeric can help with both external and internal cysts — just check with your vet first that the spice would be an appropriate treatment.
+Turmeric can help with both external and internal cysts — just check with your vet first that the spice would be an appropriate holistic remedy.
 In addition to reducing inflammation, the curcumin in the spice works as an antiseptic.